mantidproject/mantid/docs/source/algorithms/AlignComponents-v1.rst

 difference between the DIFC of the instrument and calibration workspace by moving and rotating instrument components.

-The resulting caliibrated geometry can be exported by :ref:`algm-ExportGeometry`.
+The resulting calibrated geometry can be exported by :ref:`algm-ExportGeometry`.

 Usage